wn-doolittle/caliper-spec/caliper.md

 <a name="trueFalseResponse" />
 ### TrueFalseResponse
-A Caliper TrueFalseResponse represents a response to a question in which only two possible options are provided: true or false.
+A Caliper TrueFalseResponse represents a response to a question in which only two possible options are provided (true/false, yes/no).
 TrueFalseResponse inherits all the properties and requirements defined for [Response](#response), its superclass.

 #### TODO
 * confirm: eliminate actor and assignable in favor of attempt in order to eliminate unnecessary redundancy.